-Foreign-owned domestic disregarded entities have not had filing requirements in the past unless an election was made to treat is as a corporation, known as “check the box”.
-Disregarded entities are most commonly single member LLC (SMLLC).
+Foreign-owned domestic disregarded entities have not had filing requirements in the past unless an election was made to treat it as a corporation, known as “check the box.”
+Disregarded entities are most commonly single-member LLC (SMLLC).
 Generally, income tax and reporting requirements would not be reported separately.
 Rather, they would have been reportable on the owner’s US tax return.

 This all changed when the IRS issued T.D 9796 on December 13, 2016.
-Under the new regulations, most disregarded entities will need to get an EIN and will also need to file Form 5472, Information Return of a 25% Foreign-Owned US Corporation or a Foreign Corporation Engaged in a US Trade or Business.
+Under the new regulations, disregarded entities will need to get an EIN and will also need to file Form 5472, Information Return of a 25% Foreign-Owned US Corporation or a Foreign Corporation Engaged in a US Trade or Business.
+Form 1120 also needs to be filed with the 5472.
 The IRS is now treating these types of entities as domestic corporations as opposed to disregarded entities.
-The new rules are effective for tax years beginning after January 1st, 2017 and ending on or after December 13, 2017.
+This doesn’t mean that the SMLLC will be taxed like a Corporation.
+These filings are simply informational.

 Additionally, the exceptions available to other entities under Regs.
 Sec.
-1.6038A-1(h) are not available to foreign-owned disregarded entities.
-These exceptions remove record keeping requirements for small corporations with less than $10 million in US gross receipts.
+1.6038A-1(h) is not available to foreign-owned disregarded entities.
+These exceptions remove record-keeping requirements for small corporations with less than $10 million in US gross receipts.
 Reg.
 Sec.
 1.6038A-1(i) offers a safe-harbor for reporting related-party transactions if the transaction is less than $5 million and less than 10% of US income.
 This safe-harbor is also not available for foreign-owned disregarded entities.
-The penalty for not filing Form 5472 or filing an inaccurate Form 5472, is $10,000 per filing per year.
+The penalty for not filing Form 5472 or filing an inaccurate Form 5472 has been increased from $10,000 per form per year to $25,000 per form per year.

 These new regulations are intended to increase transparency, giving the IRS the ability to access pertinent information.
 These regulations will provide the IRS with the information it needs to comply with information exchange agreements and tax treaties with other countries.